Choosing a Web Design Company: A guide

 You need to ask yourself the following.
 Would I trust anyone to deliver ALL of the above?

-We network heavily with many other web designers and web design agencies, throughout Europe, and attend numerous conventions, giving us an opportunity to meet with other studios, designers and developers.
+We network heavily with many other web designers and web design agencies, throughout Europe, and attend numerous conventions, giving us an opportunity to meet with other studios, designers, and developers.
 I can assure you of one thing that we hear time and time again.
 It is extremely challenging to set up a web design agency and make a living out of it.
-We are fortunate in having invested heavily in building a strong and solid portfolio of clients throughout Ireland, the UK and other European countries.
+We are fortunate in having invested heavily in building a highly skilled team and a strong and solid portfolio of clients throughout Ireland, the UK and other European countries.

 However, there are many 'fly by night' designers, that are 'part timers' (we call them "spare bedroom web designers) who, have a very impressive website of their own, promising superb services and impressive prices for design services, but they are not actual businesses.
 Think about it - a web designer looking to drum up business will inflate their ego and acumen by having a very impressive website of their own.
 But, are they a real business?